 Osteopathic manipulative medicine (OMM) is a comprehensive approach to health care in which osteopathic physicians (DOs) apply osteopathic philosophy, structural diagnosis and use of osteopathic manipulative treatment (OMT) in the diagnosis and management of patients.

-Its art and science pertain to the assessment of the impact of the malfunctioning neuromusculoskeletal systems on health and disease, and designing appropriate interventions which often include some form of OMT.
+The art and science of OMM pertain to the assessment of the impact of the malfunctioning neuromusculoskeletal systems on health and disease, and designing appropriate interventions which often include some form of OMT.
 There are approximately 15 major types of OMT and more than 1,000 individual techniques.

 At its heart, osteopathic manipulative medicine is the knowledge base that allows the osteopathic physician to determine which patients will derive the greatest benefit from OMT and which specific techniques should be applied.